-Training under this type of therapy usually starts with the parents or the caregivers of autistic children.
-An RDI consultant conducts an extensive training to the parents or caregivers so that they may effectively interact with their children.
-According to Doctor Gutstein, enhancing the relationship between the child and his/her parents or carers may result in improved brain function or neural connectivity.
+Training under this type of therapy usually starts with the parents or caregivers of autistic children.
+An RDI consultant conducts extensive training of the parents or caregivers so they may effectively interact with their children.
+According to Doctor Gutstein, enhancing the relationship between the child and his/her parents or caregivers may result in improved brain function or neural connectivity.

 7. Steroid Therapy/Medications

-Some medications include the antidepressant drugs like Prozac (Fluoxetine), Lexapro, and Zoloft (Sertraline), as well as the antipsychotic drug class such as Risperdal (Risperidone).
+Some medications include antidepressant drugs like Prozac (Fluoxetine), Lexapro, and Zoloft (Sertraline), as well as antipsychotic drugs such as Risperdal (Risperidone).
 These drugs are effective in treating autism symptoms like anxiety, panic attacks, and aggression.
-It is recommended that sufficient consultations with specialist physicians should be conducted first before giving these drugs to individuals with ASD.
+It is recommended that sufficient consultations with specialist physicians be conducted before giving these drugs to individuals with ASD.

 General Tips to Parents with Autistic Children

-Caring for kids with autism can be challenging and tough for parents and carers.
+Caring for kids with autism can be challenging and tough for parents and caregivers.
 Here are some tips to consider when caring for children in the spectrum:

 - Visit your local school district and inquire about the various programs they offer for children with special needs.

 - You may contact your state or local governments and inquire about the services they provide to help children with autism and their parents.